cscribn/README-manager/README.md

 * Informing early and often.
 * Closing the loop on everything that is opened.
+* Keeping a record of each item you work.
 * Proposing a solution when presenting a problem.

 ### Taking Action